A Coherence-Based Measure of AGI: Results on the CHC-Based Domain Scores

-Our main analysis builds directly on the ten normalized domain scores reported in \citet{hendrycks2025agidefinition}, which serve as the empirical foundation for this study.
+The analysis in this section builds directly on the ten normalized domain scores reported in \citet{hendrycks2025agidefinition}.
 In Appendix~\ref{appendix:norm}, we document the origin of these values and compute several alternative aggregates, including weighted and unweighted geometric means.
-We keep this extended discussion in the appendix to maintain focus on the primary contribution of this paper: demonstrating how coherence-aware aggregation provides a more rigorous and interpretable framework for assessing general intelligence.
+We keep this extended discussion in the appendix to maintain focus on the primary contribution of this paper: demonstrating how coherence-based aggregation provides a more principled framework for assessing AGI.

 \paragraph{Results.}

 Figure~\ref{fig:auc} and Table~\ref{tab:key-scores-extended} summarize how model performance varies under different compensability assumptions.
 When $p = 1$, the arithmetic mean ($\mathrm{AGI}_1$) reproduces the values reported in \citet{hendrycks2025agidefinition}.
 Under this compensatory definition, GPT-5 appears to have made substantial progress over GPT-4 (\score{58}\% vs.~\score{27}\%), suggesting meaningful gains in overall capability and surpassing the halfway mark toward human-level proficiency.